martinjameswhite/CLEFT_GSM/README.md

 JCAP, 08(2017)009, [https://arxiv.org/abs/1706.03173]

-This code is available in the HaloZeldovich and ps_python3 directories.
+This code is available in the ps_python3 directory.